 She works at the Faculty of Education, where he is involved in the education of English language teachers and primary school teachers.
 Her main research interest is in teacher professional development and its support using video recordings of teaching.

-He graduated from the Faculty of Law, Masaryk University, where he worked on information transfer to nondisciplinary students.
-He has collaborated on events such as Night of Scientists, Night of Law, and MUNI Science Slam.
-He teaches a variety of skills-based courses.
-He is the supervisor of the CORE course.
-He has been developing his teaching skills for a long time by reading professional literature and attending professional workshops.
+He graduated from the Faculty of Law, where he focuses on the topic of providing information to non-tribal students.
+In the past, he has collaborated on events such as the Night of Scientists, the Night of Law, or the Science Slam MUNI.
+He teaches a number of skills subjects.
+He has been developing his pedagogical skills for a long time by attending professional workshops and reading professional literature.
+He is a lecturer in pedagogical competencies within the KompassMUNI project.

 His initial experiences with e‑learning were as a tutor, but then he started to create and manage e‑learning courses himself.
 He began working in the E‑Learning Office of the Centre for Information Technologies of Faculty of Arts, Masaryk University, first as a e-learning consultant, then as an e‑learning system administrator.